rackspace/php-opencloud/docs/userguide/volumes.md

 connection object (either `OpenStack` or `Rackspace`).
 The correct service is selected from the service catalog by specifying:

-* the service name (e.g., 'cloudBlockStorage')
+* the service name (for example, 'cloudBlockStorage')
-* the region (e.g., 'ORD')
+* the region (for example, 'ORD')
-* the URL type (e.g., 'publicURL')
+* the URL type (for example, 'publicURL')

-Defaults are provided for the service name and URL type; to specify a default region, define the `RAXSDK_VOLUME_REGION` constant *before* including the top-level library file:
+Defaults are provided for the service name and URL type.
+To specify a default region, define the `RAXSDK_VOLUME_REGION` constant *before* including the top-level library file: